avcoder/unit03-lesson08/slides.md

 - Challenge #1: display all data upon requesting from your GET all endpoint

 Stretch goals below:
-- Challenge #2: delete a row upon requesting from your DELETE endpoint
+- Challenge #2: delete a row upon requesting from your DELETE endpoint **
 - Challenge #3: update a row upon requesting from your UPDATE endpoint
 - Challenge #4: create a new row upon requesting from your POST endpoint
 - Challenge #5: filter data when a user types a keyword in the search box

+** Discuss: How should you handle the response?
+Fetch GET / again to get all rows? or frontend solution?